 - Someone who the child has lived with for more than three years

 Interestingly, you can see that grandparents do not have a direct right to apply, unless they meet one of the above criteria.
-Alternatively, they can apply to the Court for permission to obtain a Child Arrangement Order.
+They can apply to the court for permission to obtain a child arrangement order though.